a-ignatov-parc/tvdml/README.md

 There are two ways to style elements:

-1. Using `style` prop to write inline styles.
+1. Using `style` prop to write inline styles. `style` prop is key-value dictionary.
+Keys are style names written in camelCase.
 1. Using `<style>` element to define stylesheets  + `class` prop to bind them to elements.

 ```javascript